laibaq18/SCoT-pages/create-and-render.md

 The user needs to:

-* Select a precalculated corpus using the **Collection** dropdown.

-  * This determines which corpus or database will be used for the analysis.
+* Select a precalculated corpus using the **Collection** dropdown: This determines which corpus or database will be used for the analysis.

-* Select the **Start of first interval**.

-  * This defines the beginning year of the analysis.
+* Select the **Start of first interval**: This defines the beginning year of the analysis.

-* Select the **End of last interval**.

-  * This defines the final year of the analysis.
+* Select the **End of last interval**: This defines the final year of the analysis.

 * Enter a **target word**.

   * This is the word whose semantic neighbourhood will be analyzed.
 (The semantic metrics used by SCoT have been precalculated by the Language Technology Group using the JoBim Framework [and, in the case of Google Books, by Google])

-* Set the maximum number of similar words.

-  * This controls how many of the most semantically similar words to the target word are included as nodes.
+* Set the maximum number of similar words: This controls how many of the most semantically similar words to the target word are included as nodes.

-* Set the density of interrelations between words.

-  * This controls how many connections, or edges, are created between the selected words.
+* Set the density of interrelations between words: This controls how many connections, or edges, are created between the selected words.

 * Choose the [Type of Graph](#choose-the-type-of-graph) depending on the analytical goal.

 * Click **Create and Cluster Graph**.

-  * SCoT then generates the graph and applies clustering.

 <!-- The user begins by selecting a precalculated corpus [1] using the Collection dropdown, which allows users to choose the corpus/database.
 Next, the user selects the Start of first interval, which defines the beginning year of the analysis, and the End of last interval, which defines the final year of the analysis [2], [3].
 The user also specifies a target word [4].
 The semantic metrics used by SCoT have been precalculated by the Language Technology Group using the JoBim Framework [and, in the case of Google Books, by Google].
 The main purpose of SCoT is to analyze these metrics through clustered graph visualizations [9].